 System Event Warning is sent when Device Cold Start Power is cut off and then reconnected.
 Device Warm Start Reboot the device by CLI or web user interface.
 Authentication failure An incorrect password or SNMP Community String is entered.
 Time Synchronize Failure Accessing the NTP Server is failing.
 Power 1 Failure PW1 power failure.
 Power 2 Failure PW2 power failure.
-Fault Relay The DO Fault Relay is on.
-DI1 Change The Digital Input#1 status has changed.
+Fault Relay Fault Relay has occurred.
 Ring Event A ring event has occurred.
 Loop Protection A loop protection event has occurred.
 SFP The information read from the DDM SFP transceiver is over temperature or out the range of TX/RX power.

-Port Event Warning is sent when Link-Up The port is connected to another device.
+Port Event Warning is sent when

+Link-Up The port is connected to another device.

 Link-Down The port is disconnected.
 For example, the cable is pulled out or the opposing devices is down.

 Both The link status changed.

+PoE Powering Event Warning is sent when

+Enable The PoE port is powering.

+Disable The PoE port is not powering.

 Click Apply to apply the settings.

-Apply Note: You must Save the settings (Page 127), if you want to maintain these settings if the ES8509- XT is powered off.
+Apply Note: You must Save the settings (Page 134), if you want to maintain these settings if the ES7510-XT is powered off.